discordjslib/discordjslib/Documentation/Classes/User.md

-### A User represents both a GuildMember and a regular User(which means that you don't have to worry about specific GuildMember properties)
+### A User represents both a [GuildMember](https://discord.com/developers/docs/resources/guild#guild-member-object) and a [User](https://discord.com/developers/docs/resources/user#user-object) (which means that you don't have to worry about specific GuildMember properties)

 Properties: